Online Support

 Civics test

-The primary focus of the US citizenship test is to check the awareness of an individual’s knowledge about the US government, history, and laws.
-The US citizenship test consists of 100 questions, and a USCIS officer asks you ten random questions out of those questions, of which you are supposed to answer six correctly to pass the test.
+The US citizenship test assesses knowledge of US government, history, and laws.
+The US citizenship test has 100 questions, and you need to answer six correctly out of ten random questions to pass.

-The civics test is comprised of knowledge about the American government, its wings of operations, and all the relevant departments and branches.
+The civics test covers American government, operations, and relevant departments and branches.
 An individual should be aware of all the democratic values and principles honored by the American government.

 The History of America test comprises knowledge about the history of the US, the Revolutionary War, the cold war, the colonialization of the US, and some major events that make America great.
 Another essential part of the test is knowledge about the geography of the US, the essence of symbols, the rights and responsibilities of citizens, customs, and customary traditions.